Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 4. Customer satisfaction rating per agent
 5. The total number of answered and un-answered calls per agent.
 6. A slicer that can be used to drill through and observe individual agent behaviour.

+Observation; The call centre's performance is on the average considering that 3 has the highest count for overall customer rating,